Apartments

 Setbacks at roof level

-Where setbacks at roof level are used, the set back element must be designed as an integral part of the building using matching materials.
+Where setbacks at roof level are used, the setback element must be designed as an integral part of the building using matching materials.

 Applicants should demonstrate in their submission how this element of the code has been complied with.